V1NC1G/Tech-Notes/Atomic Notes/Security Controls.md

 # Security Controls

-Safeguards designed to reduce specific security risks and is used with [[Security Frameworks|security frameworks]] to establish a strong security posture.
+Safeguards designed to reduce specific security risks and is used with [[Cybersecurity Frameworks|security frameworks]] to establish a strong security posture.

 ## Three common uses of security controls